isomerpages/pmo-nccs/media/speeches/_posts/2022-03-07-post-Speech by Senior Minister and Coordinating Minister for.md

 Thank you, Mr Chairman.

-*For more information on the Joint Segment on Sustainabiility at the Committee of Supply debates 2021, please visit: https://www.mse.gov.sg/news/committee-of-supply/.*
+*For more information on the Joint Segment on Sustainability at the Committee of Supply debates 2021, please visit: https://www.mse.gov.sg/news/committee-of-supply/.*